Loading...

 gcp add cloud function

-Copy the provided URL as you'll need it when configuring the route in Notehub.
+Copy the provided Endpoint URL as you'll need it when configuring the Route in Notehub.

-3. On the subsequent page, you may be prompted to enable Cloud Build API.
-Once that is enabled, return to the Create Function window.
+4. On the subsequent page, you may be prompted to enable Cloud Build API.

-5. While numerous pre-installed packages are available, in order to interface with Firestore we need the google-cloud-firestore package.
-Open the requirements.txt file and add:
+6. While numerous pre-installed packages are available, in order to interface with Firestore we need the google-cloud-firestore package.
+Open the requirements.txt file and append this to whatever is already in that file:

-6. Back in main.py we can create a new Python function.
-This function will accept JSON data from a Notehub route and populate the Firestore collection.
+7. Back in main.py we will create a new Python function.
+This function needs to accept JSON data from a Notehub Route and populate the Firestore collection.
+Be sure to set the database and COLLECTION values to the names you used previously.

 from google.cloud import firestore